algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 - Include the `batteryState.ino` file as part of the SportShield project in the Arduino IDE.
 - Integrate function calls from this file into the main control logic `software_team3` to ensure continuous monitoring of the battery state.
 - Configure voltage threshold values and battery management parameters according to the specifications provided by Coris Innovation.
-- Test the battery management functionality under various load conditions, battery states, and environmental factors to verify its reliability and effectiveness.
+- Test the battery management functionality under various load conditions, battery status, and environmental factors to verify its reliability and effectiveness.

 #### 3.2.2 - `bluetooth.ino`